Iceland is full of amazing natural wonders but one of my favorites we saw had to be Reynisfjara Black Sand Beach.

 When you first walk down to the beach, you’ll see a large formation of basalt columns.
 As you can see from the photos below, these are huge!
 According to Icelandic folklore, the columns were once trolls who were trying to pull ships from the ocean to shore.
 However, they were out too late at night and got caught in the light of dawn, turning them into solid stone.

-This shouldn’t have to be said but be careful when climbing these columns.
+Be careful when climbing these columns (goes without saying).
 We want them to last for many visitors to come so try not to do anything that would damage them!

 Around the corner, the basalt columns turn into a huge cave!